S-01169

 Plain Language

-Developers and deployers must provide clear notice to all employees working on high-risk AI systems of their rights and responsibilities under the Act, including the right of contractor and subcontractor employees to use the developer's internal disclosure process.
-A presumption of compliance applies if the entity either (a) continuously posts notice in all workplaces, provides equivalent notice to new employees, and periodically notifies remote workers, or (b) provides annual written notice received and acknowledged by all employees.
-Both options serve as safe harbors — either alone creates the presumption.
+Developers and deployers must notify all employees working on high-risk AI systems of their rights under the Act, including the right of contractor and subcontractor employees to use the developer's internal disclosure process.
+Compliance is presumed if the entity either (a) continuously posts workplace notices, provides equivalent notice to new employees, and periodically notifies remote employees, or (b) provides annual written notice received and acknowledged by all employees.
+The two options are alternative safe harbors for demonstrating compliance.

 Statutory Text